Opticulex/IdealTF/README.md

 Optic Trade Bot
 ===============

 The Optic Trade bot is a free Steam trading bot for Windows.
-It does not use the Steam API and can be modified infinately and easily through a GUI and commandline interface.
+It does not use the Steam API and can be modified infinately and easily through a GUI, tools, mods, plugins and commandline interface.

 ## [Get Latest Release](https://github.com/Opticulex/OpticTradeBot/releases/)